Lever Brothers: Brands

 By 1911, the company had its own oil palm plantations in the Belgian Congo and the Solomon Islands.
 Lever Brothers Ltd also acquired other soap companies including A&F Pears, John Knight of London, Gossage's of Widnes, Watson's of Leeds, Crosfield's of Warrington, Hazlehurst & Sons of Runcorn and Hudson's of Liverpool.
 The town of Leverville (the present-day Lusanga) was founded in the then district of Kwango, later part of the Province of Léopoldville, in the western part of the Belgian Congo and was named after William Lever (later Viscount Leverhulme).

 Unilever

 In September 1929, Unilever was formed by a merger of the operations of Dutch Margarine Unie and British soapmaker Lever Brothers, named as a blend of the two firms' names.
 By 1930, it employed 250,000 people and in terms of market value, was the largest company in Britain.
 Unilever was the first modern multinational company.

 The Lever Brothers name was kept until the 1990s as an imprint, as well as the name of the US subsidiary, Lever Brothers Company, and a Canadian subsidiary, Lever Brothers Limited.
 Lever Brothers was sold to a US capital firm, Pensler Capital Corporation, and renamed Korex in 2008.
 Korex Don Valley assumed operations of the Lever Brothers Toronto plant.
-It has since closed and gone bankrupt.
+It has since gone bankrupt and closed.
 The Toronto plant is now being redeveloped into an office and industrial district by First Gulf Corporation.